Propoxyphene Abuse, Addiction & Treatment

 - Seizures

-Talk to your doctor about quitting propoxyphene, and don't attempt to quit alone.
+Talk to your doctor about quitting propoxyphene and don’t attempt to quit alone.
 Withdrawal symptoms can be dangerous and require immediate medical attention.
-In severe cases, it can lead to death.
+In severe cases, it can lead to overdose, relapse, and even death.

 Sponsored